Adversarial Examples for Models of Code: Evaluation

 \section{Evaluation}

-\noam{replace vulerability with robustness} Our set of experiments comprises two parts: (a) evaluating the ability of \method{} to change the prediction of the downstream classifier (targeted and non-targeted attacks); and (b) evaluating a variety of defense techniques and their ability to mitigate the attacks.
+Our set of experiments comprises two parts: (a) evaluating the ability of \method{} to change the prediction of the downstream classifier for targeted and non-targeted attacks; and (b) evaluating a variety of defense techniques and their ability to mitigate the attacks.

 We note that our goal is \emph{not} to perform a robustness evaluation of the attacked models themselves.
-For robustness evaluation for models of code, we refer the reader to \citet{ramakrishnan2020semantic} and \citet{bielik2020adversarial}.
-Instead, the goal of this section is to evaluate the effectiveness of our proposed targeted and non-targeted attacks, and to evaluate the robustness that different defense techniques provide a given model.
+For more on evaluating the robustness for models of code, we refer the reader to \citet{ramakrishnan2020semantic} and \citet{bielik2020adversarial}.
+Instead, the goal of this section is to evaluate the effectiveness of our proposed targeted and non-targeted attacks, and to evaluate the robustness that different defense techniques provide to a given model.